voiddata/notes/dsa/dp/atcoder/D-knapsack1/knapsack1.md

-## Bruteforce Recursive Approach - With Memoization
+## Optimized Recursive Approach - With Memoization

 go through sample input 2 state tree we can see that if two items with same weight, can repeat the subtree recursion again.